marcusvieira88/postgres-scaling/README.md

 \c postgres
 ```

-Set the replication factor (number of workers that will keep a copy of the data):
+Set the replication factor (number of workers that will keep a copy of table data):
 ```
 SET citus.shard_replication_factor=2;
 ```

-In another terminal start the spring application to create the Product table(spring.jpa.hibernate.ddl-auto=create) into citus cluster:
+In another terminal start the spring application to create the Product table(spring.jpa.hibernate.ddl-auto=create) into Citus cluster:
 ```
 mvn spring-boot:run
 ```